-- Please, always and without exception, wear new disposable gloves and a plastic apron every time you visit a customer.
+- Please, always and without exception, wear new disposable gloves, a face mask and an apron every time you visit a customer.
 Doing this is perhaps the biggest single thing we can all do apart from hand washing to reduce the risk of infection.
 Also, don’t forget to correctly bag and bin all used protective equipment.

-- Please wash your uniform every day.
+- Please change your uniform every day.
 This again will reduce the chance of cross infection.

 - Please refrain from touching your face, nose and eyes as far as is reasonably practical.

 - Clean working surfaces as frequently as possible with the correct anti-bacterial solutions, especially in areas with a high general use.

 - Refrain from using other peoples’ telephones and ensure that you clean your own phone(s) frequently.

 - Unless absolutely necessary, avoid all group gatherings.

 - In all instances, use the face mask issued to you when providing care to our clients in their homes.
 Where possible, encourage our clients to also wear a face masks when distancing is not possible.